Programmable Validation

 No bundler, no EntryPoint contract, no off-chain infrastructure.
 The protocol handles validation, gas payment, and execution natively through frames.
 SENDER frames execute with msg.sender = tx.sender, so existing contracts see the original account as the caller.
 Token approvals, NFT ownership, and all on-chain state work as-is.

 EOAs benefit directly without EIP-7702.
-The protocol has built-in fallback behavior for codeless accounts: VERIFY frames verify signatures (ECDSA or P256) and call APPROVE natively, while SENDER frames decode frame data as a list of calls.
+The protocol has built-in fallback behavior for codeless accounts: VERIFY frames verify signatures (ECDSA or P256) and call APPROVE natively.
+Multi-call sequences come from the frame list (one SENDER frame per call) instead of a payload inside a single frame, with native ETH transfers via frame.value.
 No code is ever deployed to the EOA.
-With bit 11 (atomic batch flag) set on consecutive SENDER frames, they become all-or-nothing, protecting users from partial execution.
+With the atomic batch flag set in the flags field on consecutive SENDER frames, they become all-or-nothing, protecting users from partial execution.

-A user approves and swaps tokens in a single atomic transaction without paying gas:
+A user approves and swaps tokens in a single atomic transaction.
+The sponsor pays all gas; the user pays nothing:

 | Frame | Mode | Target | What it does |